RohitMenon120192/portfolio/README.md

 - Type of Work: On–site
 - Employment Duration: January 2024 - May 2024

+- Master’s Opportunity for Research in Engineering (MORE)

 - Dynamic Systems and Control Laboratory
-- Advisor and Prof: Dr. Yan Chen - Assistant Professor
+- Advisor: Dr. Yan Chen, Assistant Professor

-- Applied Project Title: Remote-Control of an Off-Road Automated Vehicle over the 5G-Network for Agriculture Applications.
+- Applied Project Title: Remote-Control of an Off-Road Automated Vehicle over the 5G Network for Agricultural Applications

+- Project Overview:

+- Selected for the prestigious ASU Master's Opportunity for Research in Engineering (MORE) program, this project focused on the remote control of off-road automated vehicles using the advanced capabilities of 5G technology for agricultural applications.
+The aim was to leverage cutting-edge communication systems to enhance off-road navigation and control in dynamic, real-world environments.

+- Achievements & Recognition:

-- Funded by the ASU Master’s Opportunity for Research in Engineering (MORE) Program and nominated for the Best Research Award, this project ranked among the top 5 out of 140 projects in Spring 2024.
-It was also featured on the Fulton Forge Student Research Expo website and catalog.
+- Funding & Recognition: Funded by the ASU MORE program and nominated for the Best Research Award.
+- Awards: Ranked in the top 5 out of 140 projects in Spring 2024 and showcased on the Fulton Forge Student Research Expo website and catalog.

+- Key Technical Contributions:

-- Developed a robust control system for an automated off-road vehicle (Jeep Grand Cherokee) powered by 5G technology.
-This involves utilizing Matlab/Simulink/ROS for system integration, interfacing the vehicle’s control units and sensors with New Eagle’s drive-by-wire system, dSPACE MicroAutoBox II, and Swift Navigation GNSS GPS500 via CAN Bus, and incorporating an HMI display for real-time monitoring and interaction.
+- 5G-Powered Vehicle Control System: Developed a robust control system for an off-road Jeep Grand Cherokee vehicle, utilizing MATLAB/Simulink/ROS for seamless system integration.
+The system interfaced with New
+  Eagle’s drive-by-wire system, dSPACE MicroAutoBox II, and Swift Navigation GNSS GPS500 via CAN Bus, enabling precise vehicle control and real-time monitoring.
--	Incorporated a joystick-based remote control and live-feed cameras for tele-operation and integrated an HMI display for real-time vehicle feedback.
+- Tele-Operation & Real-Time Feedback: Integrated joystick-based remote control for tele-operation and used live-feed cameras for situational awareness.
+The system included an HMI display for real-time vehicle feedback, enhancing control in agricultural environments.
--	Designed the hardware mounts and constructed a rig to support all the hardware components using SolidWorks.
+- Hardware Design & Integration: Engineered custom mounts and designed a support rig for all hardware components using SolidWorks, ensuring secure and optimized integration for both autonomous and remote- controlled systems.

+- This project demonstrates innovative integration of teleoperation, cutting-edge 5G communication, and off-road vehicle automation to advance agricultural technology.

 - Link - [Fulton-Forge, Remote-Control of an Off-Road Automated Vehicle over the 5G-Network for Agriculture Applications.](https://forge.engineering.asu.edu/participant/menon-rohit/)